robinmoisson/staticrypt/README.md

 **ADBLOCKERS**: If you do not embed crypto-js and serve it from a CDN, some adblockers see the `crypto-js.min.js`, think that's a crypto miner and block it.

-Thanks [Aaron Coplan](https://github.com/AaronCoplan) for bringing the CLI to life !
+Thanks [Aaron Coplan](https://github.com/AaronCoplan) for bringing the CLI to life!